gekakud/RSID_Face_Guard/SOFTWARE_REQUIREMENTS.md

 ### 10.3 Reliability and data integrity

-**NFR-09** Credential and cache files shall be written atomically so a power cut cannot leave a partially written file that prevents the next boot.
+**NFR-09** Credential and cache files shall be written atomically so a power cut cannot leave a partially written file that prevents the next start.

 **NFR-10** A malformed or partial server payload shall never replace a valid local dataset.